MicrosoftDocs/cloud-adoption-framework/docs/get-started/manage-costs.md

 **Deliverables:**

 - Implement wise cost management changes across the enterprise.
-- Document your cost management policies, processes, and design guidance in the [Cost Management discipline template](../govern/cost-management/template.md).
+- Document your Cost Management policies, processes, and design guidance in the [Cost Management discipline template](../govern/cost-management/template.md).

 These deliverables are the result of a few recurring tasks: